1283 results - showing 31 - 60

 12 St George's Street, London W1S 2FB

 Coming from the same group that opened Sumi and Endo at the Rotunda, this is a wood fire concept in Mayfair.
-Colombian-born Miller Prada leads the kitchen with a huge wood grill at the heart of the open kitchen, with the counter being the place to be.
+The open kitchen is dominated with a huge wood grill, with the counter right in front of that being the place to be.
+The menu features dishes cooked over fire using a number of methods and even some of the cocktails are set on fire.

 cycene